 The new edition has been extensively updated and expanded to reflect the latest thinking in each of the disciplinary and topical areas included, such as sustainable urban development, globalization, the impact of technology on cities, resilient cities, and urban theory.
-The 7th edition places greater emphasis on cities in the developing world, the global city system, and the future of cities in the digital transformation age.
-While retaining classic writings from authors such as Lewis Mumford, Jane Jacobs and Louis Wirth, this edition also includes the best contemporary writings of, among others, Peter Hall, Manuel Castells, and Saskia Sassen.
-New material has been added on compact cities, urban history, place making, climate change, the world city network, smart cities, the new social exclusion, ordinary cities, gentrification, gender perspectives, regime theory, comparative urbanization, and the impact of technology on cities.
+The seventh edition places greater emphasis on cities in the developing world, the global city system, and the future of cities in the digital transformation age.
+While retaining classic writings from authors such as Lewis Mumford, Jane Jacobs, and Louis Wirth, this edition also includes the best contemporary writings of, among others, Peter Hall, Manuel Castells, and Saskia Sassen.
+New material has been added on compact cities, urban history, placemaking, climate change, the world city network, smart cities, the new social exclusion, ordinary cities, gentrification, gender perspectives, regime theory, comparative urbanization, and the impact of technology on cities.

-Bibliographic material has been completely updated and strengthened so that the 7th edition can serve as a reference volume orienting faculty and students to the most important writings of all the key topics in urban studies and planning.
+Bibliographic material has been completely updated and strengthened so that the seventh edition can serve as a reference volume orienting faculty and students to the most important writings of all the key topics in urban studies and planning.
 The City Reader provides the comprehensive mapping of the terrain of Urban Studies, old and new.
 It is essential reading for anyone interested in studying cities and city life.

-…the definitively complete reader on urban problems and policies.
+… the definitively complete reader on urban problems and policies.

 Peter Hall, University College London

-…a "must read" book…comprehensive, authoritative and just plain fun.
+… a "must read" book…comprehensive, authoritative and just plain fun.

 Eugenie Birch, Professor of Urban Planning and Design, University of Pennsylvania

 … the single most authoritative collection of foundational readings in urban studies and planning today.